 Mean score of companies in the Beverage Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, James Finlay Limited reported carbon emissions of approximately 15,549,000 kg CO2e for Scope 1 and about 6,178,000 kg CO2e for Scope 2, totalling around 21,727,000 kg CO2e for these scopes.
+In 2023, James Finlay Limited reported total carbon emissions of approximately 21,727,000 kg CO2e, comprising 15,549,000 kg CO2e from Scope 1 and 6,178,000 kg CO2e from Scope 2 emissions.
 The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2040.
-For the near term, James Finlay has committed to reducing absolute Scope 1 and 2 emissions by 50% by 2030 from a 2022 baseline, alongside a 42% reduction in absolute Scope 3 emissions within the same timeframe.
-Additionally, they aim to reduce absolute Scope 1 and 3 FLAG (Forestry, Agriculture, Land Use and GHG) emissions by 30.3% by 2030, with a commitment to no deforestation in their primary commodities by December 31, 2025.
-Long-term targets include a 90% reduction in absolute Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions by 2040, both from a 2022 base year.
-The company is actively working towards these goals, reflecting a strong commitment to sustainability and climate action within the food and beverage processing sector.
+For the near term, James Finlay has committed to reducing absolute Scope 1 and 2 emissions by 50% and Scope 3 emissions by 42% by 2030, using 2022 as the baseline year.
+Additionally, they aim to reduce absolute Scope 1 and 3 emissions related to forest, land, and agriculture (FLAG) by 30.3% by 2030, with a commitment to no deforestation in their primary commodities by December 31, 2025.
+Long-term targets include a 90% reduction in absolute Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions by 2040, again from a 2022 baseline.
+The FLAG emissions reduction target is set at 72% by 2040.
+These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices in the food and beverage processing sector.

 Access structured emissions data, company-specific emission factors, and source documents